 Sometimes garden tools are like shoes — they can be a bit of an obsession.
 Every gardener knows this.
 You come across a new gadget and you think you simply must have it or your garden will fall into ruins.
 But, the truth is, there is just a handful of tools that you really need — seven, to be exact.
-So, a drum roll is in order…here are our top 7 garden tools every gardener should have.
+Here are our top 7 garden tools every gardener should have.

 - Bypass pruners.
 These handheld pruners have blades that bypass one another, hence the name.
 They’re great for making cuts ½” in diameter, which is what most of your cuts are.

 - Garden rake.
-Garden rakes have the fan shape with the flexible tines, ideal for raking leaves and other garden debris.
+Garden rakes have a fan shape with flexible tines, ideal for raking leaves and other garden debris.
 It’s probably the very first tool you ever bought when you moved into a house, right?

 - Hard rake.
 Hard rakes have rigid tines that are best for raking up larger debris and smoothing out the soil surface.
 You can make do with a garden rake for a while, but the hard rake is indispensable.

 - Pruning saw.
 Got cuts bigger than ½” in diameter?
 You’ll need a pruning saw.
 Don’t even try to use your handheld pruners for these bigger cuts — you’ll be frustrated and may even ruin your other valuable tool.

 - Digging shovel.
 For digging holes for trees, shrubs, and other large plants, you’ll need a shovel.
 While I previously said that the garden rake was likely your first purchase upon moving into a house, it was more likely to be a garden variety shovel.
 Pun totally intended.
 There are lots of shovel types out there — look for the one that has a rounded blade with a bit of a point to it.